OpenPegasus/OpenPegasusDocker/README.md

 # OpenPegasus Docker Container

 ## Introduction
+This repository contains the docker files and makef iles to create build docker images for

+* building the OpenPegasus build image in which an OpenPegasus wbem server run image can be built
+* building from the OpenPegasus wbem server run image from within running build image.

-This repository creates a build image file for building the OpenPegasus implementation of DMTF's Storage Management Initiative (SMI) Common Information Model (CIM) Server.
+OpenPegasus is an implementation of DMTF's Storage Management Initiative (SMI) Common Information Model (CIM) Server.
+The source code for OpenPegasus is contained in the OpenPegasus repository of this OpenPegasus project.

+Build build and run images are stored in the Docker repository OpenPegasus and can be freely downloaded.

+STATUS: Work in progress 27 Feb.
+2022.
+Not yet released.

 ## Requirements

 The following must be present prior to building images.

 * Docker version 19.x.x or later
-* SSH keys that allow access to GitHub and the OpenPegasus repository
+* SSH keys that allow access to GitHub and the OpenPegasus github repository

 ## How to Build the Images
-Building the SMI Server image is a two step process which first requires building the build image and then the server image.
+Building the OpenPegasus WBEM Server image is a two step process which first requires building the server build image and then the server image.
 Building the build image can be skipped though if you choose to use one of the published images.

+The server build image builds the OpenPegasus WBEM server by compiling and testingthe source code from the OpenPegasus/OpenPegasus repository.

-### How to Build the SMI Build Image
+### How to Build the WBEM Server Build Image
-To build the docker image for building the SMI Server image first set the image version in the version.txt file.
+To build the docker image for building the OpenPegasus WBEM Server image first set the docker image version in the version.txt file.
 Next execute the following build command.

 ```console
 make build
 ```
-This will lint the Dockerfile and then build the image provided no linting errors were found.
+This will lint the Dockerfile and then build the basic image provided no linting errors were found.

+This image will contain the make file makefile_wbem-build which is the file that defines the download

-The SMI Build makefile supports the following targets.
+The WBEM Build makefile supports the following targets.

 ```
 make lint     Lint the Dockerfile.